Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

   * Portrait correctly displayed on range combat card.
   * Dice roll migration to 0.7.x in dev. phase.
   * Initiative decimals properly set after reload.
+  * Distance on range combat card is now memorised when card refresh.
 * Optional initiative rule text
   * When using optional initiative rule, you can display the initiative as text instead of number.
   * Settings added to switch between text and values.